anothermeer/Atmos-Terminal/README.md

 ## Features

 - Wonderful CLI
-- bash-like syntax & CLI
+- bash-like syntax
+- basically mix of terminals
 - Built in apps
 - Easy to break (please report the bug ;-;)
 - Runs linux apps even your OS is windows and vice versa I think